Eparchy of Banat: History

 The Eparchy of Vršac at first went under the jurisdiction of the Serbian Orthodox Metropolitanate of Belgrade.
 During the Austro-Turkish War (1737–1739), Serbian Patriarch Arsenije IV sided with the Austrians and made his residence in Sremski Karlovci.
-The Eparchy of Vršac remained under the jurisdiction of the Serbian Orthodox Metropolitanate of Karlovci, until 1920, when the united Serbian Patriarchate was re-created.
+The Eparchy of Vršac remained under the jurisdiction of the Serbian Orthodox Metropolitanate of Karlovci (after 1848 Patriarchate of Karlovci) until 1920, when a united Serbian Patriarchate was re-created.

 During the 18th and 19th centuries, the prominent Serbian bishops of Vršac were Jovan Đorđević, who became Metropolitan of Karlovci in 1769, and Josif Rajačić, who became Metropolitan of Karlovci in 1842 and Serbian Patriarch in 1848.

 During the First World War (1914–1918), many Serbian priests and parish councilors of the Eparchy of Vršac were persecuted, imprisoned or sent to concentration camps by the authorities of Austria-Hungary.
 The region of Banat was liberated and united with Serbia in 1918, becoming part of newly created Kingdom of Serbs, Croats and Slovenes (Yugoslavia).
 The new border with Romania was established in 1919.
 The Eparchy of Vršac was reorganized and renamed as the Eparchy of Banat in 1931.

 During the Second World War, the territory of the eparchy was occupied by forces of Nazi Germany from 1941 to 1944.
 German forces committed numerous atrocities against orthodox Serbs in Banat and also against local Jews and Gypsies.
 After the Liberation in 1944 and the establishment of new communist regime in Yugoslavia, the Eparchy of Banat was kept under constant political pressure, until the collapse of the communist one-party system (1988–1990).